Two-way fixed effects estimators with heterogeneous treatment effects: An alternative estimator

 We now show that $\delta^S$ can be unbiasedly estimated by a weighted average of DID estimators.
 This result holds under the following supplementary assumptions. \begin{hyp} (Strong exogeneity for $Y(1)$) For all $(g,t)\in \{1,...,G\}\times\{2,...,T\}$, \\ $E(Y_{g,t}(1)-Y_{g,t-1}(1)|D_{g,1},...,D_{g,T})=E(Y_{g,t}(1)-Y_{g,t-1}(1))$. \end{hyp} Assumption \ref{hyp:strong_exogeneity2} is the equivalent of Assumption \ref{hyp:strong_exogeneity}, for the potential outcome with treatment.
 It requires that the shocks affecting a group's $Y_{g,t}(1)$ be mean independent of that group's treatment sequence. \begin{hyp} (Common trends for $Y(1)$)

 For $t\geq 2$, $E(Y_{g,t}(1) - Y_{g,t-1}(1))$ does not vary across $g$. \end{hyp}

 Again, Assumption \ref{hyp:common_trends_bis_sharp} is the equivalent of Assumption \ref{hyp:common_trends}, for the potential outcome with treatment.
 It requires that between each pair of consecutive periods, the expectation of the outcome with treatment follow the same evolution over time in every group.
 Assumptions \ref{hyp:strong_exogeneity2} and \ref{hyp:common_trends_bis_sharp} ensure that one can reconstruct the potential outcome that groups leaving the treament between $t-1$ and $t$ would have experienced if they had remained treated.
 In staggered adoption designs, Assumption \ref{hyp:strong_exogeneity2} and \ref{hyp:common_trends_bis_sharp} are not necessary for identification, because no group leaves the treatment.
-Together, Assumptions \ref{hyp:common_trends} and \ref{hyp:common_trends_bis_sharp} imply that the ATE follows the same evolution over time in every group: $E\left(\Delta_{g,t}\right)=\eta_t+\theta_g$.
-This still allows for heterogeneous treatment effects across groups and over time.\footnote{Imposing Assumptions \ref{hyp:strong_exogeneity2} and \ref{hyp:common_trends_bis_sharp} does not change the decompositions obtained in Theorems \ref{thm:main_sharp} and \ref{thm:main_fd}. $Y_{g,t}(1)$ is observed for all the treated $(g,t)$ cells entering these decompositions, so those assumptions do not bring identifying information for those cells.}
+Together, Assumptions \ref{hyp:common_trends} and \ref{hyp:common_trends_bis_sharp} imply that the ATE follows the same evolution over time in every group: $E\left(\Delta_{g,t}\right)=\eta_t+\theta_g$.\footnote{ It should be possible to weaken Assumptions \ref{hyp:strong_exogeneity2}-\ref{hyp:common_trends_bis_sharp}, in particular to account for dynamic effects where $\Delta_{g,t}$ may depend on $(D_{g,1},...,D_{g,t-1})$.
+This would however introduce complications that are beyond the scope of this paper.} This still allows for heterogeneous treatment effects across groups and over time.\footnote{Imposing Assumptions \ref{hyp:strong_exogeneity2} and \ref{hyp:common_trends_bis_sharp} does not change the decompositions obtained in Theorems \ref{thm:main_sharp} and \ref{thm:main_fd}. $Y_{g,t}(1)$ is observed for all the treated $(g,t)$ cells entering these decompositions, so those assumptions do not bring identifying information for those cells.}

 \begin{hyp} (Existence of ``stable'' groups) For all $t\in\{2,...,T\}$: \begin{enumerate} \item If there is at least one $g\in \{1,...,G\}$ such that $D_{g,t-1}=0$ and $D_{g,t}=1$, then there exists at least one $g'\ne g, g'\in \{1,...,G\}$ such that $D_{g',t-1}=D_{g',t}=0$. \item If there is at least one $g\in \{1,...,G\}$ such that $D_{g,t-1}=1,D_{g,t}=0$, then there exists at least one $g'\ne g, g'\in \{1,...,G\}$ such that $D_{g',t-1}=D_{g',t}=1$. \end{enumerate} \end{hyp} The first point of the stable groups assumption requires that between each pair of consecutive time periods, if there is a ``joiner'' (i.e., a group switching from being untreated to treated), then there should be another group that is untreated at both dates.
 The second point requires that between each pair of consecutive time periods, if there is a ``leaver'' (i.e., a group switching from being treated to untreated), then there should be another group that is treated at both dates.